 Severe continuous pain that comes suddenly, without doing anything.

-When you visit your dentist, they will ask you a few questions about the nature of your pain, including:
+When you visit your dentist, they will ask you a few questions about the nature of your pain.
+These dental questions can include

 Does the pain linger for seconds, minutes or hours?

-Is the pain increased with hot, cold or sweet foods?
+Does the tooth pain or toothache increase when having hot, cold or sweet foods?

-Does the pain wake you up at night?
+Does the toothache or teeth pain wake you up at night?

-Can you determine the tooth that causes the pain?
+Can you determine the tooth that is causing the pain?

-These questions, together with the dental examination, help in recognising the cause of the dental pain.
+Your answer to these local dentist questions, with thorough oral exam and dental x-rays - will help in finding out the cause of the toothache / dental pain.

 In order to identify what has caused the dental pain, the dentist may use one or more of the following tests.